SpongePowered/SpongeDocs/source/about/faq.rst

 The Sponge Project currently develops two implementations which both use the SpongeAPI:

-(1) **SpongeForge**, a coremod for Minecraft Forge, which is an existing Minecraft modding framework famous for spurring
+(1) **SpongeForge**, a coremod for Minecraft Forge, which is an existing Minecraft: Java Edition modding framework
-    the Minecraft modding scene.
+    famous for spurring the Minecraft modding scene.
 Forge lacks a cross-version API, and this is where Sponge steps in.
 Sponge allows server owners to deploy Sponge plugins with ease, making server management easier.
 (SpongeForge was formerly known as Sponge, until it was renamed to avoid confusion).

 (2) **SpongeVanilla**, a stand-alone implementation of the Sponge API, running on top of the vanilla Minecraft server.
     (SpongeVanilla was formerly known as Granite, until the development teams merged).